 - We promote diversity, equality and non-discrimination in our operating culture.

-In 2022, we will advance the following acts related to the goals:
+In 2022, we promoted the following sustainability acts:

 - We are introducing new virtual tools to develop our digital work environment.
 We strive to make the change as easy as possible for our staff – for example, 130 volunteers trained as digital friends who support their colleagues.